Pi-Developers/Floata-Client/README.md

 Floata-Client
 =============

-A floating Twitter Client for android devices
+A floating Twitter Client for android devices.
 Inspired by AOSPA 3+ "Halo" & Facebook ChatHeads.

 Introduction :